 have a future unless things changed.
 Fernando started Dilmah,

-his own single origin, sustainable tea brand.
+his own sustainable tea brand.
 Now sold in nearly

 100 countries, 10 percent of the pre‐tax profit is used to fund the

-work of his MJF Charitable Foundation, which emphasizes
+work of his MJF Charitable Foundation, which emphasises

 empowerment of the differently abled people.